-This causes a very painful death for moles, as it causes haemorrhaging.
+This causes a very painful death for moles, as it causes hemorrhaging.
 The method can also lead to secondary poisoning in the area should another creature consume the mole after its death or even the poison grubs.

-One slightly more effective methods is the use of insecticides on the earthworms and grubs that make up the main food source for local moles.
+One slightly more effective method is the use of insecticides on the earthworms and grubs that make up the main food source for local moles.
 It causes them to taste unpleasant and therefore makes them an unacceptable source of food.
 Seeing as moles need to eat their body weight in the above every day, this method is largely seen as effective in many cases.

 However, this method can become quite complicated.
 Insecticides can be expensive, and must be applied frequently, every 3 to 4 weeks and only after heavy rainfall.
 Around 20 to 40 separate applications can be required for a property with mole problems, which would amount to quite a cost.

 This method relies on the belief that sonic noise is distressing to moles, and will cause them to leave your property.
 However, many argue that moles will either get used to the noise or tunnel deeper to avoid it.
-In any case, it is said that this method is ideal in the short-term, 2 or 3 days, but not suitable for long time eradication of a mole presence.
+In any case, it is said that this method is ideal in the short-term, 2 or 3 days, but not suitable for long-term eradication of a mole presence.